mykelismyname/michealab.github.io/index.md

 Previously, I worked as an NLP Research Scientist at [NEC Laboratories Europe (Heidelberg)](https://www.neclab.eu/), where I worked on Open Information Extraction in the healthcare space.

+I am also a member of the the ECR supported by the AIM-RSF[https://www.turing.ac.uk/research/research-projects/ai-multiple-long-term-conditions-research-support-facility] under the Alan Turing Institute.

 Besides Machine learning, Data Science and Artificial Intelligence, I have in the past had experiences in software, mobile app development, networks and systems administration and Open web activism through Mozilla Foundation.